 Third, in agreement with Bartov et al. (2001), Simons (1994), Ohlson (1989), and Dechow (1994), the findings indicate that current dividends are superior in forecasting future net earnings than future cash flows from operations; future net earnings than future abnormal net earnings; and future cash flows from operations than future abnormal net earnings.
-These results indicate that net earnings have better incremental information than both cash flows from operations and abnormal net earnings and that cash flows from operations have better incremental information than abnormal net earnings in explaining dividend policy.
+These results indicate that net earnings have better incremental information than both cash flows from operations and abnormal net earnings and that cash flows from operations have better incremental information than both cash flows from operations than abnormal net earnings in explaining dividend policy.